What is Storm Phobia?

-Trying to distract your pet with chew toys and games can help take their mind off of the storm until it passes.
+Trying to distract your pet with natural dog toys can help take their mind off the storm until it passes.
 Another pet that does not share thunderstorm fear can also help normalize the situation.

 6. Work on Desensitization & Normalization